SACHSTech/careers-in-computer-science-AndrewChan22/README.md

 - Start a new project: Starting a computer engineering or software development project can help you gain valuable technical skills.
 Independent projects also allow you to work on problem-solving and critical-thinking skills.
 ## Real Jobs

+- Join organizations that align with your career goals: Joining clubs, and different organizations allow you to build your professional network.
+  - Joining organizations that align with your career goals helps you to meet like-minded individuals.
+It will expose you to new experiences and it gives you the opportunity to improve your leadership and collaboration skills.

 <img src="https://miro.medium.com/max/1200/0*MEaEFP63knJ-pPuC" width="400" height="320">